 You can experiment with infused oils too.
 I add some coffee beans (lightly smashed) to a clean glass jar with jojoba oil and let it sit for a 1-2 weeks.
 Strain and use in lip balms, scrubs etc.

-If you have an awesome flavor combo please comment below, I'd love to hear your favourites!
+If you have an awesome lip balm recipe please comment below, I'd love to hear your favourites!